DDT5/snip1155-reference-impl/README.md

 ### TokenId private information

 A token_id owner or address that has been granted permission MUST be able to query the private information of a given token_id.
-In the base specificiation, the query response json schema is similar to `token_id_public_info`, except that the `private_metadata` field MUST include the private metadata if it exists.
+In the base specification, the query response json schema is similar to `token_id_public_info`, except that the `private_metadata` field MUST include the private metadata if it exists.

 Query message: